MISS COOKBOOK

 Steps

-Spoon batter onto cookie sheet.
+6. Spoon batter onto cookie sheet.
 Let cookies stay in a mound.
-Bake at 350 degrees for 12 minutes.
+Bake at 350° F for 12 minutes.

-*If you don’t have sour milk, put 1-1/2 teaspoons of vinegar into glass measuring cup.
+7. *If you do not have sour milk, put 1-1/2 teaspoons of vinegar into glass measuring cup.
 Pour in enough fresh milk to make 1/2 cup.
 Let sit for 10 minutes.

 Portrait Credits*